miquelladeboer/dataflowdiagnostics/dataflow_monitoring_with_powerbi_streaming_dataset.md

 You can use this dashboard to monitor your Dataflows Duration and Failure count.
 This way you can easily track any issues with your dataflows performance and share with others.

 First, we are going to create a new Streaming Dataset in Power BI.
 This dataset will collect all the metadata from the dataflow run.
 For every refresh of a dataflow, we add a record to this dataset.
 We can run multiple dataflows all to the same dataset.
-When we have build the data, we can build a power BI report on the data.
+When we have built the data, we can build a power BI report on the data.

 ![An example of folder structure](images/arc3.PNG)
 ## Requirements